-A naturally fermented gluten-free soy sauce made from whole U.S.A.
+A naturally fermented soy sauce made from whole U.S.A.
 Non-GMO organic soybeans.
 A food seasoning and condiment.
 Tamari is best for longer cooking, commercial food production, and bolder flavor.
 Amber glass bottled with a dispenser cap that delivers 'drops' or 'pours'.
 Refillable.

 Eden Tamari Soy Sauce is made by master brewers, skilled in the art of koji fermentation handed down through generations.
 Made from whole Non-GMO organic soybeans inoculated with koji Aspergillus oryzae, water and the finest salt.
-Wheat and gluten free.
+Wheat free.

 Originally the world's first soy sauce was tamari, the byproduct of making Hacho miso, fermented soy paste.
 It was the prized liquid that rose to the top of the cask as the miso was aging.
 This original 'true' tamari had a very thick consistency, a strong distinct flavor and aroma, and was the color of dark chocolate.
 For centuries this prized liquid was reserved for special occasions and was a rare commodity.
 Over the centuries master brewers discovered that they could produce more tamari by simply increasing the amount of liquid in Hacho miso production.
 This specially brewed sauce was thinner but had qualities similar to 'true' tamari.